B61 nuclear bomb: Cost

-In May 2010 the National Nuclear Security Administration asked Congress for $40 million to redesign the bomb to enable the Lockheed Martin F-35 Lightning II to carry the weapon internally by 2017.
+In May 2010, the National Nuclear Security Administration asked Congress for $40 million to redesign the bomb to enable the Lockheed Martin F-35 Lightning II to carry the weapon internally by 2017.
 This version is designated Mod 12.
 The four hundred Mod 12 bombs will be used by both tactical aircraft (such as the F-35) and strategic aircraft (such as the B-2) and the Tail Subassembly (TSA) will give them Joint Direct Attack Munition levels of accuracy, allowing the fifty kiloton warhead to have strategic effects from all carrying aircraft.
 However, refitting the 400 weapons is now expected to cost over $10 billion.
 The Mod 12 tail assembly contract was awarded to Boeing on November 27, 2012 for $178 million.
 Boeing will use their experience with the Joint Direct Attack Munition to yield JDAM-equivalent accuracy in a nuclear bomb.
 This contract is only the first part of the billion-dollar expense of producing and applying the tail kits, over and above the $10 billion cost to refurbish the warheads.
 The Mod 12 uses an internal guidance system and can glide to its target.
 On 1 July 2015, the National Nuclear Security Administration (NNSA) conducted the first of three flight tests of the Mod 12 tail kit assembly.

-According to the Federation of American Scientists in 2012, the roughly 400 B61-12s will cost $28 million apiece.
+According to the Federation of American Scientists in 2012, the roughly 400 B61-12s will cost $28 million each.